-1. Intell lectual property rights are governed by the CUASA Collective Agreement (see Article 14).
-2. This for th contract applies to the CUTV broadcast of term and to re-use as specified in clause 6.
-3. Resource Allocation (a) The H Employer will provide sufficient resources to least. o produce tapes of the course for (b) Sufficient production support will be provided, time permitting, to allow minimal editing in order to produce an acceptable product. (c) The following production resources in addition to normal technical support, we provided: (i) additional voice mail for the instructor YES/NO (ii) additional voice mail for the TA's YES/NO (iii) TA's YES/NO If Yes, Number of TA's (iv) computer YES/NO 4.
-Worl cload The workload credit for teaching on CUTV (whether a half or full credit course) during an academic year shall be one half credit extra.
-Variation from this shall be by mutual written agreement.
-(Information on workload credit shall be transmitted to CUASA.). (a) The workload credit applies YES/NO (b) If no, the following workload credit is given: 11
+for t t applies to the CUTV broadcast ofterm and to re-use as spe Res Resource Allocation (a) The I Employer will provide sufficient resources to least. o produce tapes of the course for (b) ficient production support will be provided, time permitting, to allow minimal editing order to produce an acceptable product. (c) The following production resources in addition to normal technical supprovided: o normal technical support, will be (i) additional voice mail for the instructor YES/NO (ii) additional voice mail for the TA's YES/NO (iii) TA's YES/NO If Yes, Number of TA's (iv) computer YES/NO Woı rkload an ac workload credit for teaching on CUTV (whe ademic year shall be one half credit extra.
+Ven agreement.
+(Information on workload cre ariation from this shall be by mutual (a) The v workload credit applies YES/NO (b) If no, If no, the following workload credit is given: